veritrans/veritrans-android/README.md

 ### Description
 Veritrans SDK is an android library project which supports to perform transaction using variouse payment methods supported by veritrans payment gateway.

+Before using this SDK, please familiarize yourself with our [documentation](http://docs.veritrans.co.id/en/welcome/index.html)

 Veritrans SDK supports following payment methods -
 1) Credit/Debit - helps to perform transaction using credit/debit card with 1 and 2 click support.
 2) Mandiri ClickPay -